Agontuk/react-native-geolocation-service/README.md

 </details>

 ### 2) Enable Swift Support
 Since the iOS implementation is written in swift, you need to add swift support in your project.
 It can be done just by adding an empty swift file and a bridging header in your project folder.
+You have to do it from xcode, otherwise swift compiler flag won't be updated.
 - Select `File -> New -> File` from xcode
 - Choose Swift file, name it anything
 - Click `Next` and say yes when prompted if you’d like to generate a bridging header (important)